heathhenley/AOC/2015/README.md

 ### Day 12: JSAbacusFramework.io
 This was straight forward but good to get more practice with recursion.

+### Day 13: Knights of the Dinner Table
+Got all the permutations and then calculated the happiness for each, nothing too fancy.

+### Day 14: Reindeer Olympics
+Can calculate the distance for each reindeer using a cycle for part 1, but for part 2 I had to just simulate it because of the scoring system.

+### Day 15: Science for Hungry People
+Brute forced this one too - though I looked at how you could set it up as an optimization problem - it works to solve the continuous case and then round - but it's sensitive to the initial guess.
+It's small enough that brute force is fine.

+### Day 16
+This was also straight forward, parsing and checking the criteria.

 ## Day 17: No Such Thing as Too Much
 This is the coin change problem, part two is a slight variation on it.
 I did it using top down recursion, don't need to memoize because the input is small.